masego24/ckanext-federgob/README-en.md

 2. This plugin only works when used together with [ckanext-dcat](https://github.com/ckan/ckanext-dcat).
 If your CKAN instance does not use [ckanext-dcat](https://github.com/ckan/ckanext-dcat), you can use the [original FederGob](https://github.com/jesusredondo/ckanext-federgob) plugin.
 Both plugins should be instaled and configured separately.

-## How to install federatedatosgob?
+## How to install FederGob?

 There are two different ways to install the plugin.
 If installing it in one way does not work, the other way can be tried.

-1. Copy the [plugin](https://github.com/jesusredondo/ckanext-federatedatosgob) to your ckan `src` folder (normally /usr/lib/ckan/default/src/).
+1. Copy the [plugin](https://github.com/oeg-upm/ckanext-federgob) to your ckan `src` folder (normally /usr/lib/ckan/default/src/).

 Install the plugin:

-    cd ckanext-federatedatosgob
+    cd ckanext-federgob
     sudo python setup.py develop

-Restart Apache and make sure to add federatedatosgob to ckan.plugins in your config file.
+Restart Apache and make sure to add FederGob (`federgob`) to ckan.plugins in your config file.

 2. Enter the CKAN `src` folder (normally /usr/lib/ckan/default/src/)

 Execute

-	pip install -e "git+https://github.com/jesusredondo/ckanext-federgob.git#egg=ckanext-federgob"
+	pip install -e "git+https://github.com/oeg-upm/ckanext-federgob.git#egg=ckanext-federgob"

-## How to configure federatedatosgob with the Federator?
+## How to configure FederGob with the Federator?

-Federatedatosgob must to be configured locally to create the metadata.
+FederGob must to be configured locally to create the metadata.
 Later, the Federator will read the metadata generated.

 If you have problems with the installation, please create a new issue.